-Washing machine manufacturers have long since used faster spin speeds as a way to increase sales and command higher prices, but the difference between an 1100 spin speed and a 1200 spin, or a 1200 and 1300 and even 1400 are pretty negligible and mostly psychological.
+Washing machine manufacturers have long since used faster spin speeds as a way to increase sales and command higher prices.
+Most people believe faster is better, and “better” is worth paying more for, but the difference between an 1100 spin speed and a 1200 spin, or a 1200 and 1300 and even 1400 are pretty negligible.
 To make a significant difference in the amount of water extracted you have to have much bigger jumps than one to two hundred revolutions per minute.

 Why does this matter?